Last updated on January 23rd, 2023 at 05:11 pm

-Can healthy food low blood sugar in pregnant women?
+Can a healthy diet lower the blood sugar in pregnant women?

 Yes, it can!
-Including healthy food in your diet, can significantly improve your overall health and low the blood sugar as well.
+Including healthy food in your diet, can significantly improve your overall health and decrease the blood sugar as well.

-Probiotics are healthy bacteria that have a beneficial effect on your health.
-They not only take care of the proper functioning of the gastrointestinal system but also support the immune system.
+Probiotics are healthy bacteria with a beneficial effect on your health.
+Probiotics not only takes care of the proper functioning of the gastrointestinal system but also support the immune system.
 By regulating carbohydrate metabolism, probiotics maintain normal blood sugar levels.

 Low glycemic index:

 The glycemic index tells us how fast food turns into the sugar in our body.
-As it slowly converts into sugar, you should eat mostly food with low glycemic index convert into sugar slowly over a longer period of time.
+Foods with a low glycemic index convert into sugar slowly over a longer period of time.
 That prevents rapid drops in sugar and consequently decrease sugar cravings.

 - foods with low glycemic index: rye, whole grain bread, ordinary yogurt, millet, buckwheat, brown rice, chickpeas, legumes, brown beans, lentils, apples, and pears

 - foods with the high glycemic index you shouldn’t eat: sweets, white bread, rice and sugar, dried fruits and sweet drinks.